vatlab/vat-docs/content/Documentation/vtools Commands/admin.md

     SAMP3	CASAVA18_SNP.txt,V3.vcf	1009	GT,Q_max_gt

 Note the change of filename field of the last sample.
 In addition, the orignal SAMP3 sample does not have genotype info field `Q_max_gt`.
-The new `SAMP3` has this field but the 988 genotypes from the orignal sample have `NULL` values for this field. (:exampleend:)
+The new `SAMP3` has this field but the 988 genotypes from the orignal sample have `NULL` values for this field. </details>

 Samples to be merged should not share any genotype (variant) because it is otherwise difficult to determine what genotypes to use for the merged sample.

-(:toggleexample Examples: Fail to merge samples with shared genotypes:) If we rename sample `SAMP2` to `SAMP1`,
+<details><summary> Examples: Fail to merge samples with shared genotypes</summary> If we rename sample `SAMP2` to `SAMP1`,

     % vtools admin --rename_samples 1 SAMP2 SAMP1